-- A. Age's ≥ 8 years, when BLS airway management cannot maintain adequate ventilation or oxygenation, endotracheal intubation or supraglottic intubation may be considered.
-If age not known, only children who meet or exceed the GREEN length on Handtevy or Broselow length based tapes. - B. NIV may only be considered for pediatric BLS airway management in patients > 12 years of age as per PD# 8829. - C. Age >12 years Airway management shall follow adult airway management workflow. - D. Pediatric Advanced Airway Considerations (≥ 8 years of age): - 1.
+- A. Age's ≥ 8 years, When BLS airway management cannot maintain adequate ventilation or oxygenation. endotracheal intubation or supraglottic intubation may be considered.
+If age not known, only children who meet or exceed the GREEN length on Handtevy or Broselow length based tapes. - B. Supraglottic airway insertion intubation may be considered in newborns (≥2 kg) 8 years (up to and including the ORANGE length on Handtevy or Broselow length-based tapes if age is unknown). - C. Endotracheal intubation may be considered in age ≥ 8 years (or meets/exceeds the GREEN length on Handtevy or Broselow length-based tapes in age is unknown). - D. NIV may only be considered for pediatric BLS airway management in patients > 12 years of age as per PD# 8829 Noninvasive Ventilation (NIV). - E. Pediatric Advanced Airway Endotracheal Intubation Considerations: (≥ 8 years of age):

 Endotracheal intubation in children requires special training because the pediatric airway anatomy differs from that of the adult.
 The likelihood of successful endotracheal tube placement with minimal complications is related to the length of training, supervised experience in the field, and adequate ongoing experience.

-- 2. In preparation for intubation, confirm that tubes with an internal diameter (ID) 0.5 mm smaller and 0.5 mm larger than the estimated size are available.
-During intubation, if the endotracheal tube meets resistance, place a tube 0.5 mm smaller instead. - 3.
-ET size can be estimated by using the formula: Cuffed endotracheal tube ID (mm) = 3.5 + (age/4). - 4.
+2. In preparation for intubation, confirm that tubes with an internal diameter (ID) 0.5 mm smaller and 0.5 mm larger than the estimated size are available.
+During intubation, if the endotracheal tube meets resistance, place a tube 0.5 mm smaller instead.

+- 3. ET size can be estimated by using the formula: Cuffed endotracheal tube ID (mm) = 3.5 + (age/4). - 4.
+Continuous waveform end tidal CO2 (ETCO2) monitoring required. - 1.
 There is a risk of endotracheal tube misplacement, especially during patient transport.
 Since no single confirmation technique, including clinical signs or the presence of water vapor in the tube, is completely reliable, use both clinical assessment and confirmatory devices to verify proper tube placement immediately after intubation, again after securing the endotracheal tube, during transport, and each time the patient is moved.
-The following are methods for confirming correct position: - a.
+The following are methods for confirming the correct position: - a.
 Look for bilateral chest movement and listen for equal breath sounds over both lung fields, especially over the axillae. - b.
 Listen for gastric insufflation sounds over the stomach.
 They should not be present if the tube is in the trachea. - c.
 End-Tidal CO2 Monitoring - All patients with advanced airways shall have end tidal CO2 detector or other approved confirming device.
-In addition, continuous waveform capnography will be utilized throughout transport and until transfer of care has occurred. - 5.
-Two attempts at an advanced airway may be made and then the Paramedic shall reassess the adequacy of BLS airway interventions.
-If BLS airway interventions are insufficient, a third advanced airway attempt will be made by a different (non-intern) Paramedic if available or a supraglottic airway device shall be used.
-A supraglottic airway device shall be used on the fourth advanced airway attempt, if no contraindications exist. - E. If an intubated patient's condition deteriorates, consider the following possibilities (mnemonic DOPE): - 1.
-Displacement of the tube - 2.
-Obstruction of the tube - 3.
-Pneumothorax - 4.
-Equipment failure
+In addition, continuous waveform capnography will be utilized throughout transport and until the transfer of care has occurred.